resque/php-resque/README.md

 -   ID - string containing the token of the job to be enqueued

-You can prevent enqueing of the job by throwing an exception of `Resque_Job_DontCreate`.
+You can prevent enqueing of the job by throwing an exception of `Resque\Exceptions\DoNotCreateException`.

 #### afterEnqueue

-Called after a job has been queued using the `Resque::enqueue` method.
+Called after a job has been queued using the `Resque\Resque::enqueue` method.
 Arguments passed (in this order) include:

 -   Class - string containing the name of scheduled job